‘Kill Feds, Kill Police’: FBI Nabs Boogaloo Boi With Grenade Launcher

 Sandusky resident Aron McKillips, 29, was arrested Tuesday by members of a task force from the FBI’s Cleveland Division.
 He is a “well-known member” of the Boogaloo Bois, a loosely affiliated militia group seeking to overthrow the government by touching off a second Civil War, states the complaint, which was unsealed Tuesday in Toledo federal court.
 McKillips is charged with unlawful possession of a machine gun and interstate communication of threats.

 Investigators say McKillips spoke often to other members, some of whom turned out to be federal informants, about his violent plans—including his desire to “blow up the IRS,” destroy Facebook headquarters, and carry out a copycat attack modeled on the deadly 2017 mass shooting at a Las Vegas country music concert.
-More prosaically, McKillips threatened to detonate a pipe bomb at a local child support office last year over processing fees, the complaint states.
+More prosaically, McKillips talked about detonating a pipe bomb at a local child support office last year over processing fees, the complaint states.

 “This shit started out being a fucking way to kill feds,” McKillips allegedly said in an audio recording posted to a Signal chat room last year in which he talked about “burning down federal buildings and shooting federal agents.”